FAQs - Porters Peak, Nova Scotia. Glamping Getaway.

 Camp Chairs

-There is no need to bring camping chairs for the fire, we have seating.
-However, if you want chairs to bring near the water, then you must bring your own.
+You don't need to bring camping chairs for the fire; we have seating.
+However, if you want chairs to bring near the water, you must bring your own.

 Fireworks